(© Jeffrey de Gans v1.7, 26 August 2020)

-In the past ISRC codes where used for CDs, they where embedded on a CD and there was no spotify, iTunes, Deezer etc. All CDs where released through recordlabels and those labels knew about ISRC codes and delivered them to the Mastering-engineer who embedded them into the CD.
+Back in the days ISRC codes where used for CDs.
+We didn't have spotify, YouTube or Deezer.
+CDs where released by major recordlabels and those labels knew about ISRC codes and delivered them to the mastering-engineer who embedded them into the CD.
 As an artist you most likely didn’t even know ISRC codes excisted let alone know how to handle them.
 Don’t worry, you are not alone.

-The music industry has changed quite a lot.
-We have things like spotify, youtube, iTunes and you don’t need a big label to release your music, you can do a lot of things yourself.
-But with that, as an artist or independent label, you need to know about ISRC codes (and UPC/EAN codes as well).
+The music industry has changed a lot over the years.
+We have services like spotify, youtube, Apple Music and you don’t need a big label to release your music, you can do it pretty much all by yourself.
+But with that, as an artist or independent label, you need to know about ISRC codes.
 ISRC codes are not rocket science, it’s pretty simple once you know it.

 NL is the countrycode, so for the Netherlands it’s NL, Sweden SE, Belgium BE etc

-ABC is the repetoir code, this is what you get assigned and is ‘your own code’
+ABC is the repetoire code, this is what you get assigned and is ‘your own code’

-You are responsible for recording code/number and it’s good practice to have a good administration for this.
-To make things easy I advise on numbering so that the last 2 digits are the tracknumber (NL-ABC-19-00101) and the first 3 digits are the release number (NL-ABC-19-00101).
+You are responsible for the 'recording code' and it’s good practice to have a good administration for this.
+To make things easy I advise on numbering so that the last 2 digits are the tracknumber (NL-ABC-20-00101) and the first 3 digits are the release number (NL-ABC-20-00101).
 This way its easier to track, because from the number itself you can see which release it’s coming from.
 So the codes for 2 releases/albums/EP’s could look like this:

 A UPC/EAN is not free of charge but can be bought online.
-It’s as simple as googling for ‘buy UPC/EAN’ and you will find a lot of ‘online shops’ selling the codes.
+Just google for ‘buy UPC/EAN’ and you will find a lot of ‘online shops’ selling codes.

-I hope this information helped you to understand how ISRC and UPC/EAN codes work and how to use them and how to get them.
+I hope this information helped you to understand how ISRC and UPC/EAN codes work, how to use them and how to get them.
 If you still have questions, feel free to ask.

 With kind regards,